 Trump Touts 'Environmental Leadership,' Even As D.C.
-Floods And Critics Pounce
+Has Floods And Critics Pounce

 "We're unlocking American energy," he said, "and the U.S. is now a net exporter of clean, affordable, American natural gas."

-'Opposite day at the White House'
+"Opposite day at the White House"

 Critics took issue with various details and decried the entire premise of the speech, noting the dozens of environmental rollbacks Trump has ordered.

-"It must be opposite day at the White House if President Trump is dubbing himself an environmental leader," said Dan Lashof, U.S. Director of World Resources Institute, in a statement.
+"It must be opposite day at the White House if President Trump is dubbing himself an environmental leader," said Dan Lashof, U.S. director of World Resources Institute, in a statement.

-"His environmental record is clear - and awful," said former New York Mayor Michael Bloomberg in a statement.
+"His environmental record is clear — and awful," said former New York Mayor Mike Bloomberg in a statement.
 "The progress we have made cleaning the air, protecting health, and cutting carbon emissions has happened in spite of him, not because of him."

-In a briefing with reporters before the event, Environmental Protection Agency administrator Andrew Wheeler cited a 74% drop in key measures of air pollution "between 1970 and 2018."
+In a briefing with reporters before the event, Environmental Protection Agency Administrator Andrew Wheeler cited a 74% drop in key measures of air pollution "between 1970 and 2018."

 In contrast, the American Lung Association's most recent State of the Air found air quality declining in recent years, as more cities suffer from higher levels of particle pollution ("soot") and ground-level ozone ("smog"), which increase in hot weather.
 "A changing climate is making it harder to protect human health," it said.

-EPA's Wheeler also said U.S. carbon emissions had dropped since 2005.
-But that came largely after the last recession led to a sharp slowdown in economic growth.
-More recently, a growing number of cities, states, businesses and even some utilities have pledged to reduce greenhouse gas emissions, a trend in direct conflict with the Trump administration's support of fossil fuels.
+Wheeler also said U.S. carbon emissions had dropped since 2005.
+That's in large part because the fracking boom led many utilities to replace coal-fired power plants with natural gas, which produces fewer carbon emissions than coal.
+The 2008 recession also led to a sharp slowdown in economic growth and demand for electricity.

+More recently, a growing number of cities, states, businesses and even some utilities have pledged to try to reach net-zero greenhouse gas emissions — a trend in direct conflict with the Trump administration's support of fossil fuels.

 Just this month the administration issued its final overhaul of a key Obama-era climate plan regulating coal plants.
-It is far more limited scope, and could let some coal-fired power plants keep operating longer.
+It is far more limited in scope and could let some coal-fired power plants keep operating longer.

-Mr. Trump has also proposed shrinking federal protection of vast areas of wetlands and other waterways, easing regulation of methane leads from oil and gas operations on public lands, and has said the U.S. will pull out of the Paris climate agreement,
+Trump has also proposed shrinking federal protection of vast areas of wetlands and other waterways, easing regulation of methane leaks from oil and gas operations on public lands, and has said the U.S. will pull out of the Paris climate agreement.

 A growing campaign issue

-Mr. Trump's speech comes as the environment and climate change have climbed up the list of concerns for many voters.
+Trump's speech comes as the environment and climate change have climbed up the list of concerns for many voters.
 Research shows more people are linking extreme weather disasters with the warming climate.
-And despite generally improving poll numbers for the President, a Washington-Post / ABC News poll finds broad disapproval of Trump's handling of climate change.
-A recent Gallup poll also finds more Americans favor environmental protection over economic growth.
+And despite generally improving poll numbers for the president, a Washington Post/ABC News poll finds broad disapproval of Trump's handling of climate change.
+A recent Gallup Poll also found that more Americans favor environmental protection over economic growth.

-President Trump criticized a climate resolution many Democrats have embraced, alleging the Green New Deal would kill jobs and cost the economy trillions.
+Trump criticized a climate resolution many Democrats have embraced, alleging the Green New Deal would kill jobs and cost the economy trillions.

-Trump also made no mention of the intense rain and flash flooding that disrupted Washington, D.C.
-Monday.
+He also made no mention of the intense rain and flash flooding that disrupted Washington, D.C., on Monday.
 Extreme rain events are happening more often because of the warming climate.
 The Capital Weather Gang reported "3.3 inches of rain in ONE HOUR at Reagan National" airport, calling it an "astronomical rainfall intensity."

 Those who were stranded are being safely escorted off of Canal Road by @dcfireems.
 Everyone else swam or walked to higher ground on their own.
 Water slowly receding now.
 Flash Flood Warnings are a big deal. #DCWX pic.twitter.com/ry80Ls1hfg— Dave Dildine (@DildineWTOP) July 8, 2019